 The note was shaking in my hands as I thrust it toward Janie.
 She read it once.
 Then twice.
 Her tormented face grew radiant.
 Peace began to glisten in her eyes.
 She hugged the scrap of paper to her breast.

-crystal stars blinked through the blackness.
-A snowflake hit the window
+few crystal stars blinked through the blackness.
+A snowflake hit

 I crept from the room and hurried to the phone.
 I would call my father.
 I would say, "I love you."
 [Sue Kidd, as quoted in "Life on the Edge" by James Dobson]

 What this father had in his last minutes of life, we need.
 He had compassion on his estranged daughter.
 That simple yellow note released her from spending the rest of her life tormented by regret.